-Nabalus altissimus (Linnaeus) Hooker.
+Nabalus altissimus (Linnaeus) W.J.
+Hooker.
 Common name: Tall Rattlesnake-root.
 Phenology: Aug-Nov.
 Habitat: Forests.
-Distribution: NL (Newfoundland) west to MI, south to GA, LA, and AR.
+Distribution: Newfoundland and Labrador (Newfoundland) west to Michigan, south to Georgia, Louisiana, and Arkansas.

 Origin/Endemic status: Native